6 Tips for Bringing a Bike to Burning Man 2023

 Basket to Carry Things

 Next thing you need is some kind of basket to carry things.
-If you have a bike with a rack, get a rear pannier or basket.
+If you have a bike with a rack, get a rear pannier or basket, or even a milk crate.
 Otherwise, go for a front basket.
 I prefer to have a basket on my rear rack that I can put my backpack in, so when I park I can just take my backpack with everything in it.

 Cup Holder